jha-ayush/COVID-financial-portfolio-analysis/README.md

 # Financial Portfolio Analysis
 We're building a portfolio analyzer tear sheet to analyze a financial portfolio of specific investment stocks & ETFs from FY 2018-2022 to assess the impact of COVID during and post shutdown.
+We are going to compare the data against the S&P500 index.

 Tickers used for portfolio analysis:
 - `AMZN` - Amazon.com, Inc.